tokio-rs/website/content/tokio/tutorial/spawning.md

 # Accepting sockets

-The first thing our Redis server needs to do is accept inbound TCP sockets.
+The first thing our Redis server needs to do is to accept inbound TCP sockets.
 This is done with [`tokio::net::TcpListener`][tcpl].

 [[info]]
 | Many of Tokio's types are named the same as their synchronous equivalent in